SnowflurrySDK/Snowflurry.jl/docs/src/library.md

 The [SnowflakePlots](https://github.com/anyonlabs/SnowflakePlots.jl) package provides multiple visualization tools for Snowflake.jl.
 Please see the documentation of [SnowflakePlots](https://github.com/anyonlabs/SnowflakePlots.jl) for more details.

-## Clifford Simulator
+## Pauli Simulator
-Snowflake provides tools for the efficient storage and manipulation of Clifford gates and Pauli group elements.
+Snowflake provides tools for the efficient storage and manipulation of Pauli group elements.

 ```@docs
 Snowflake.PauliGroupElement